daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 # Cel Shading

-You're probably seen cel-shading in popular games such as Jet Set Radio and The Legend of Zelda: The Wind Waker, both of which are seen as pioneers of the aesthetic, and recent titles like the Borderlands franchise.
+You're probably seen cel-shading in popular games such as Jet Set Radio and The Legend of Zelda: The Wind Waker, both of which are pioneers of the aesthetic, and recent titles like the Borderlands franchise.
 The effect is characterised by hard shading with very little smoothing between lit and unlit sections of an object's surface.

 For this tutorial, we'll be using the Diffuse shaders from the previous part as a base.
-However, before get started, we'll need to make a few modifications to the surface shader variant.
+Before we get started, we'll need to make a few modifications to the surface shader variant.
 Much of the power and utility of surface shaders comes from the fact they can be used to specify surface properties and leave the lighting to Unity, but since we're going to be manipulating lighting directly, we'll need to build our own lighting model.

 # Surface Shader

-Take a look at `Shaders/CelShadedSurf.shader`.
-It's currently the same as the the finished `DiffuseSurf` shader we wrote in the last tutorial.
+Open `Shaders/CelShadedSurf.shader`.
+It's currently the same as the finished `DiffuseSurf` shader we wrote in the last tutorial.
 However, we'll need to write our own lighting model instead of using a built-in one.

 ## Lighting Models

 Right now, we're using the `Standard` lighting model, which includes the `SurfaceOutputStandard` struct to hold its parameters.
-With our new lighting model, we won't use that - intead we'll use the more basic `SurfaceOutput` struct.
+With our new lighting model, we won't use that - instead we'll use the more basic `SurfaceOutput` struct.
 To build a lighting model, we supply a function with a name beginning `Lighting` - the exact semantics we must use can be found [here](https://docs.unity3d.com/Manual/SL-SurfaceShaderLighting.html).
 We'll write our shader to only interact with Unity's forward rendering pipeline.

 ~~~glsl
 // Above the Input struct definition.